 Same-Site Green-Black Co-Production using wind energy in the Athabasca oil sands was found to be able to offset the incremental GHG emissions with investments ranging from $10–13/bbl.
 Given 2015 oil prices, $10/bbl is not feasible unless the environmental concerns which limit industry growth were quantified and included in the model.
 Independent of its affordability, the proposed version of Same-Site Green-Black Co-Production was found to cost 55% more per GHG offset than other on-shore wind projects due to the low wind speeds.

-Whether or not the proposed scheme is feasible, at present, the concept and reconfigurable model hold promise for three reasons: first, were crude oil producers able to manage issues with resistance to wind energy in southern Alberta and secure land-use contacts for a reasonable price, the capacity factor would increase and the viability of Off-Site Green-Black Co-Production would dramatically increase.
+Whether or not the proposed scheme is feasible, at present, the concept and reconfigurable model hold promise for three reasons: first, were crude oil producers able to manage issues with resistance to wind energy in southern Alberta and secure land-use contacts for a reasonable price, the capacity factor would likely increase and the viability of Off-Site Green-Black Co-Production would dramatically increase.
 Second, in other locations of large-scale extraction where average wind speeds are higher, such as in North Dakota, the reconfigurable model could efficiently evaluate the applicability of wind-based Same-Site Green-Black Co-Production.
 Third, oil prices have been high, then low, and then high again in the past, and will likely go up again, so planning can be based on a longer-term average.

 This work has validated the notion that gigawatts of wind power can offset the incremental GHG emissions of the Athabasca oil sands and that such a scheme can be realized with investments as low as $10/bbl.
 Additionally, this work demonstrates a new top-down method of analyzing large-scale proposals for reducing GHG emissions and provides readers with a reconfigurable model, which can help them understand when and where the proposed alternative scheme could apply.
 Should the political winds shift to require carbon taxes to be of the order of $60/ton instead of the current $30/ton, the analysis and version of Same-Site Green-Black Co-Production presented here would become even more relevant.